 Produce Wash / Utensils Wash and Hand Wash Stations

-CPMA will be providing wash stations around the outside of the trade show floor for all exhibitors to use.
-These will having signs indicating the locations of the wash stations for Hand Wash, Produce Wash and Utensils Wash.
+CPMA will provide wash stations around the outside of the trade show floor for all exhibitors to use.
+Click here for the Wash Stations Floor Plan.
 Wash stations are to be used strictly as assigned.
 Please note that some exhibitors might be required to have their own wash station at their booth, depending on the extent of food preparation and as per request of Vancouver Coastal Health.
 Sink requirements and approved sanitizers list is available in the temporary food services application form.
 Sink rentals and plumbing services are available through the VCC.

 Cold storage will be available through GES to store your produce onsite.
 Please refer to the Exhibitor Services Manual shipping and material handling information section for more details on the produce shipment, labels, material handling and daily delivery in your booth.
 For display cooler rentals at your booth, please contact Lowe Refrigeration.
 Their catalogue and order forms are included in the Exhibitor Services Manual.
 Bagged ice can be ordered from the VCC.

 Exhibitor Bulletins Archive

 Exhibitor bulletins will be sent to the booth logistics contact on a monthly basis to provide important information to help you plan your show and stay on track with upcoming deadlines for CPMA 2018.